Ondřej Palát: Tampa Bay Lightning (2011–2022)

 Palát struggled during the 2018–19 season and finished with eight goals and 26 assists 34 points, his fewest since 2013–14.
 Part of the reason for this scoring dip was the numerous injuries Palát suffered during the season.
 After playing through an injury he suffered in late October, Palát was sidelined for four weeks to recover.
 At the time, he had recorded no goals and five assists through nine games.
-He returned to the Lightning's lineup on 29 November after missing 16 games.
-Palát remained healthy through December to early February and played in his 400th career game on 5 February 2019 against the Vegas Golden Knights.
+He returned to the Lightning's lineup on 29 November, after missing 16 games.
+Palát remained healthy through December to early February and played in his 400th career game on 5 February 2019, against the Vegas Golden Knights.
 Shortly after reaching this milestone, Palát missed two games with an upper-body injury but returned to the Lightning's lineup on 14 February.
 As the season progressed, the Lightning became the fourth NHL team to win at least 59 games in a season after beating the Boston Bruins on 25 March.
 Palát left that game in the first period due to an upper-body injury but returned to the lineup the following game.
 Despite winning the Presidents' Trophy as the team with the best overall record during the regular season, the Lightning were unexpectedly swept in four games by the Blue Jackets in the first round.
 Palát recorded one goal and one assist over all four games played.
-Due to their early exit from the playoffs, Palát was able to compete with the Czech Republic men's national team in the 2019 IIHF World Championship.
+Due to their early exit from the playoffs, Palát was able to compete with the Czech Republic men's national team in the 2019 World Championship.